chriskyriazo/Data-Science-blog-post-project/Data Science Blogpost project/README.md

 # Data Science Blogpost project #

-You can read my Medium Blog Post in here.
+You can read my Medium Blog Post in [Udacity Data Science Project](https://medium.com/@christoskyriazo/udacity-data-science-project-7d92ed26c0ae).

 ## Libraries ##
 To be able to run this notebook, you need to install these libraries: